bernardtse/diabetes-prediction/README.md

 ## 2. Requirements

-- A web browser capable of running Google Colab
+- A web browser capable of running Google Colaboratory (Google Colab)
 - A Kaggle account (for data fetching)
 - A Google account (for storage of data)